 I don’t know what it is about them, but my kiddos will eat just about any kind of meatball I give them.
 Maybe its the fun bite sized pieces.
 Maybe its the dipping sauce.
 Maybe its the texture of the ground meat, seasonings and breadcrumbs all mixed together.

 Whatever it is, I know that at my house, if its in the form of a meatball, its gold.
-And these spiced pork meatballs with almond cream sauce were no exception – they didn’t last long at all!
+And these spiced pork meatballs – they didn’t last long at all!
+Don’t let the fact that this is inspired by a medieval recipe turn you off – these are delicious!

 Historically Hungry – Old Recipes Made New